About Agency Partners Inc.

 In 2013, API changed their original agency contract to allow existing established agencies to participate, thus allowing all agencies to combine volume for profit sharing and/or bonus with the carriers that partner with API.
 David Johnson, one of the original founders and current President of API highlighted the advantages of the new contract in the following way: “one very important difference in this new contract that distinguishes API from other aggregators and cluster groups is that all ownership remains with the individual insurance agencies, and all insurance carrier appointments remain between the carrier and the agencies directly…no hidden or complicated formulas needed to help calculate penalties if ever an agency decided to leave API.
 Our goal is that every agency stays partnered with API because they want to...it’s in their best interest because the benefits far exceed any costs.
 This contract was constructed to maximize revenues and minimize expenses for the Agency Partners.”

-As of April 2019, API participants have over $82,000,000 in combined premiums with 30 agencies.
-With plans to grow across the state of Georgia and the Southeastern United States, API is currently recruiting qualified agencies.
+As of July 2021, API participants have over $105,000,000 in combined premiums with 44 agencies.
+With plans to grow across the state of Georgia, Alabama and other Southeastern States, API is currently recruiting qualified agencies.
 If you feel your agency could benefit from joining our group and you believe your agency would add to the strength of the group, please contact Mark Herndon, our business development manager.